rainlanguage/rain-sdk/docs/classes/emissionserc20.md

 ### decimals

 Returns the number of decimals used to get its user representation.
+(It is always 18 for this contract type)

 <b>Signature:</b>